 Brian Evans was born in Haverhill, Massachusetts.

-The son of Helen Marie Wilson and William Evans, Brian began his career at the age of 11 when he appeared on the popular Boston morning show, “Community Auditions,” which starred host Dave Maynard.
+Born Brian Wilson, son of Helen Marie Wilson and William Evans, Brian began his career at the age of 11 when he appeared on the popular Boston morning show, “Community Auditions,” which starred host Dave Maynard.

-Taking his career to the next level, Brian has been called one of the premier “big band crooners” by practically every entertainment publication that has ever existed, from People Magazine to Maclean’s Magazine, from Readers Digest to USA Today.
+Brian has been called one of the premier “big band crooners” by practically every entertainment publication that has ever existed, from People Magazine to Maclean’s Magazine, from Readers Digest to USA Today.

 His music has been used by David Lee Roth on his “The Roth Show,” and on popular TV shows such as BoJack Horseman, Drop Dead Diva, So You Think You Can Dance, The Wedding Weekend, and in commercial campaigns for Vodafone and many others.